finwistic

 Goverdhan Gajjala·The Trading Setups of the Record-Breaking Champion — Goverdhan Gajjala·Trade Management#SEPA#Small-Cap

-NVDA recovery, SPX index options, and pivoting toward mean reversion
+NVDA recovery, SPX index options, and adapting to mean reversion

-Tito Adhikary·2,115% Return: How Harvard Cancer Scientist Tito Adhikary Beat Wall Street·Risk Management#Breakout
+Tito Adhikary·2,115% Return: How Harvard Cancer Scientist Tito Adhikary Beat Wall Street·Trade Management#Breakout

 Is the golden era of investing over?
 Harder now — but not forever